DefGuard/docs/features/external-openid-providers/README.md

 * **Synchronization interval (600s by default):** How often to synchronize with your provider.
 Very low values may cause issues with the provider API.
 The user state is also synchronized on login.

 {% hint style="danger" %}
-If you want to delete your users based on the state of your provider we recommend trying out the "disable" behavior first to make sure everything works as expected.
+If you want to delete your users based on the state of your provider we recommend trying out the "disable" behaviour first to make sure everything works as expected.
 Always back up your database regularly.
 {% endhint %}

 * **User behaviour (Keep, Disable, Delete):** What to do with Defguard users who are absent from your provider's directory.